rajarshimaitra/rust-nostr/VISION.md

 # The Missing Pieces

-Once we get to an agreement on what the core lego looks like.
-The only remaining pieces left are DOS protection, and relay runner incentivization.
-And thanks to Bitcoin, we can now solve these two problems in one go.
+Once we converge on what the core lego looks like.
+The remaining pieces are DOS protection, relay incentivization and some ways to communicate nostr subscription data between users.

 ### Putting Bitcoin inside Nostr

-The next big task is to stop relay spamming and monetization of storage services offered by relays.
+Thanks to Bitcoin, relay incentivization and DOS protection can be solved in one go.

 A robust social network cannot be built if its infrastructure rests on a flimsy foundation of "voluntarism".
 And as we know "if a product is free, you are the product".
-There should be native integration of these future media platforms into the Bitcoin blockchain.
+There should be native integration of these future media platforms into Bitcoin.

 The one-stop solution to do this is to use [BDK](https://github.com/bitcoindevkit/bdk).
 A highly performant bitcoin wallet library, flexible enough to handle multiple kinds of bitcoin interfaces and DBs.
 Added with some new NIPs to define `payment request` and `payment response` Event kinds.